 Maple Syrup

-I wouldn't say I'm straight pro at maple syrup making yet, but after a few years and many long days spent working in the sugar shack, I'm probably close to expert-amateur status.
+Like most of my homestead activities, I'd say I'm a "professional amateur" at maple syrup making: better than average, but not willing to invest in a truly professional system.
 I used to boil on concrete block contraptions, but in late-2020 I invested in a Half Pint evaporator and gave up on the junk heap once and for all.
 My sap is stored in 5 gallon buckets behind the sugar shack, encased in snow piles to keep it fresh until I can boil next.
-I have 38 taps on maybe 18 trees, many of which are huge and produce over a gallon of sap each tap per day!
+I have 38 taps on maybe 18-20 trees.
 In a good day I can boil my way through 50-75 gallons of sap, netting anywhere between 1.5-2 gallons of syrup in one go depending on the sugar content of the sap.
 I've got a huge stash of wood inside the sugar shack, which was originally built as a one-stall horse barn.
-This means I can boil rain, shine, or blizzard.
+This means I can boil rain, shine, blizzard, or eclipse.

 Yearly Production Numbers